SingeRoi/bookWorm_ms4/README.md

 * Allow users to securely purchase title chapters, allow authors/translators to receive payments

+* Provide a bookshelf to give rapid access to content purchased by user

 * Users have to be registered to purchase, rate, create or translate

-* Allow registered users to write reviews about the titles, only if they purchased them
+* Allow registered users to rate titles, only if they purchased them

 * Include pagination and/or other dynamic and responsive display actions.